scunning-sps/spring21-sps-26/README.md

 If the request succeeds, the server responds with an HTTP `200 OK`.

 ##### Response Body
 The body of the response contains a list with the existing guides.
+If the `category` parameter is set, the list only includes guides from the specified category.
 ```JSON
 [
     {